Upgrade Guide: 0.3 to 4.0

 toCSV method on Fields

-You can now also specify a per-field toCSV
+You can now also specify a per-field toCSV transform.
+Provide a

 function to return a custom value for the field if it is specified in